 Real-time features on your apps supply information updates about any activities as they happen.
-Real-time technology has joined the list of the core app features.
+Real-time technology has joined the list of core app features.
 Some vivid examples, where you interact with real-time technology include Facebook notifications, Google Docs editing and Uber’s location tracking.

 Mobile apps where users are looking to receive frequent updates, news and stories, using real-time technology are the key interaction element to answer their needs.
-Actively utilizing mobile apps enable premier user experiences.
+Actively utilizing mobile apps enables premier user experiences.
 As a result, users can track live updates on a map (food order delivery or taxi apps), follow schedules (train departure apps) or get instant notifications from their friends (social media apps) without having to go back and refresh the page they are viewing.

 Sending immediate signals that report problems with system components is crucial to keep apps running.
 These alert features might be invisible for a user, but adding them to the list of functionality helps start a new workflow once an alert is received by the app’s system.
+This is one of the best real-time features to keep users engaged in a mobile app.

 2. Notification messages.